alajusticia/laravel-logins/README.md

 The `ALajusticia\Logins\Traits\HasLogins` trait provides your authenticatable models with methods to retrieve and manage the user's logins.

-Everytime a new successful login occurs or a Sanctum token is created, information about the request will automatically be saved in the database in the `logins` table.
+Every time a new successful login occurs or a Sanctum token is created, information about the request will automatically be saved in the database in the `logins` table.

+Tracking writes are best-effort: if the login record cannot be saved, the authentication request or token creation will still complete.

-Also, if a notification class is defined in the `logins.php` configuration file, a notification will be sent to your user with the information.
+When a login is tracked successfully, and if a notification class is defined in the `logins.php` configuration file, a notification will be sent to your user with the information.

 ### Retrieving the logins